SamChang03/NTHU-Racing-generally-electrical-course/README.md

-# NTHU-Racing-generally-electrical-course
+# NTHU Racing electrical courses
-This is for new members in electirc systems gruop of NTHU Racing.
+This is 6 courses for new members in electirc systems gruop of NTHU Racing to help them to build up some basic knowledge of electic engineering.

 ## 01.Logic Design
 ## 02.RLC